foxcpp/wire/README.md

 #### Requirements
 * C++17 compatible compiler
+  **MSVC is not supported currently due to cryptic errors.
+If you know how to fix them - please, send PR.**
 * _(Optional)_ Google Test for tests (included as submodule)
 * _(Optional)_ Doxygen for API documentation generation